frcdesign/FRCDesign.org/docs/learning-course/stage1/1B-powerTransmissions.md

   <div class="mySlides fade">
     <figure>
       <img src="/img/learning-course/stage1b/exercises/e1/e1s6.webp" style="width:100%">
       <figcaption> 6.
-Using centerpoint arcs, lines, and the sketch mirror tool, draw the outline for the plate around the holes and motor outline. </figcaption>
+Using centerpoint arcs, lines, and the sketch mirror tool, draw the outline for the plate around the holes and motor outline.
+The intelligent placement of the origin along the vertical line of symmetry allows you to use the right plane to mirror the plate outline. </figcaption>
     </figure>
   </div>